What is Nitrox?

 This benefit does not come without some cost.
 Oxygen, while useful and essential to life, can become hazardous in high concentrations.
 Too much oxygen at pressure affects the central nervous system – oxygen toxicity – causing convulsions or seizures, visual distortions, ringing ears, nausea, twitching, irritability and dizziness, with convulsions or seizures being the most serious while diving.
 Oxygen toxicity hits are very rare in diving, but if they happen under water, they happen without warning and lead to drowning if you lose the regulator while convulsing.
 Any percentage of oxygen can cause toxicity if you go deep enough, but with air you have to go well beyond established depth limits for this to be likely.
 With nitrox, the depth limit is within recreational diving depths, and the more oxygen, the shallower the limit – the limit is the depth at which the PPO2 would be 1.4 ata.
 Long term exposure to elevated oxygen can cause a different type of oxygen exposure as well.
 Earning a nitrox certification is required because, among other issues, EANx divers must learn now to manage their oxygen exposure.

-Earn a Nitrox Diving Certification with us?
+Earn a Nitrox Diving Certification with Us.

 RAID NITROX course includes With Free E- Learning that can be completed in a few short hours.
-In person learning or Be with a group of your friends.Can done in a day on the boat.
-Gives you Various setup methods during class, Analyze a tank, Set your dive computer for nitrox with a RAID Instructor there to guide you.
+In-person learning or Be with a group of your friends.
+Can done in a day on the boat.
+It gives you Various setup methods during class: Analyze a tank and set your dive computer for nitrox with a RAID Instructor there to guide you.

 This website uses cookies for best user experience, to find out more you can go to our Privacy Policy and Cookies Policy